 A Diploma of Nursing is an entry-level tertiary education.
 It could be the first step on your way to becoming a nurse.
 You may click here, for detailed information on diploma of nursing.
 Well, because this link covers everything you want to know about diploma of nursing.

 In Australia, students can apply for Diploma after Year 12.
 However, some institutes demand Year 12 with mathematics as a subject.
 In some cases, you must complete 18 years of age in order to gain admission.
-If English is not your first language, you have to fulfill English criteria.
+If English is not your first language, you have to fulfil English criteria.

 In Australia, the duration of a diploma of nursing varies.
 But generally, it takes 1.5 years to 2 years for a full-time student.
 It takes two to 3 years for a part-time student.